pbsmyth/command-line/lessons.md

 ## Getting started: know thyself

 You may also see your username to the left of the command prompt `$`.
 Let's try our first command.
-Type the following and press the `enter` key:
+Type the following and press the <kbd>enter</kbd> key:

 ```console
 $ whoami
 ```

 The `whoami` command should print out your username.
 Congrats, you've executed your first command!
-This is a basic pattern of use in the command line: type a command, press `enter` on your keyboard, and receive output.
+This is a basic pattern of use in the command line: type a command, press <kbd>enter</kbd> on your keyboard, and receive output.

 ## Orienting yourself in the command line: folders